openupm/openupm-next/apps/docs/docs/docs/privacy.md

 OpenUPM uses [Azure Pipelines](https://dev.azure.com/) to manage the build pipelines.
 You can read [the privacy policy for Azure Pipelines](https://docs.microsoft.com/en-us/microsoft-365/compliance/gdpr-dsr-vsts) online.

-### OpenUPM uses email management services.

-OpenUPM uses [MailChimp](https://mailchimp.com) to send emails to users, such as newsletters.
-You can read [the privacy policy for MailChimp online](https://mailchimp.com/legal/privacy/).

 ## How can I find out about changes?

-You can review the history of changes in [the GitHub page](https://github.com/openupm/openupm/commits/master/docs/docs/privacy.md).
+You can review the history of changes in [the GitHub page](https://github.com/openupm/openupm-next/commits/main/apps/docs/docs/docs/privacy.md).